Delaware Valley Classical School: Chrysostom Oratory Competition

+Poetry Out Loud

-Students in grades three through eight participate in the National Mythology Exam sponsored by Excellence Through Classics, and in 2016, the sixth grade had 16 medalists, including seven gold, six silver, and three bronze.
-Students Kelly Weber, Phoebe Hu, and Sarah Chaffee represented Tall Oaks by earning first prize in the ACCS Chrysostom Oratory Competition in successive years from 2011–13, and in 2017, Kana Turley became the fourth Tall Oaks student to earn first prize in the competition.
-In 2017, Tall Oaks student Nick Yu earned a perfect score and a 3rd place finish in the Delaware Secondary School Mathematics League Invitational Meet.
-Also in 2017, Tall Oaks freshman Sam McGarvey was the second runner-up in the Poetry Out Loud State Competition, and went on to win the state title his sophomore year in 2018.
+In 2017, Tall Oaks freshman Sam McGarvey was the second runner-up in the Poetry Out Loud State Competition, and went on to win the state title his sophomore year in 2018.
 He followed up in 2019 by taking the first runner-up spot his junior year, and then shared the stage his senior year with classmate Sarah Zhu, formerly of Tall Oaks, who took first runner-up in the 2020 state finals.
 The school was represented in 2021 by freshman Janelle Carter who was the state's second runner-up, and in 2022 by junior Kai Schmiedel who was the first runner-up.
-In March 2021, sixth-grader Sophia Dorno placed 3rd in the Delaware State Spelling Bee.
+In 2024, junior Jono McGarvey represented the school, claiming the second runner-up spot.

 Science Olympiad

 The middle school Science Olympiad team took 2nd place overall for the 2018 state competition, with 1st place finishes in two events and 2nd place in another four.
 Both the middle school and high school teams earned 5th place overall in the 2019 competition, and the high school team returned in 2020 to earn 6th place (the middle school competition was canceled due to the COVID-19 pandemic).
 In 2022, the middle school Science Olympiad team once again took 2nd place overall in the state, with 1st place finishes in four events and top 5 in eight others.
-The high school team earned 1st place in one event, and top 5 in four others.
+The high school team earned 1st place in one event and top 5 in four others.
+In 2023, the middle school team earned DVCS its first state championship, with 1st place finishes in four events and top 5 in eleven others.
+The team went on to represent Delaware at the national tournament at Wichita State University.
+The high school team placed in the top 5 in six of the twenty-four events.
+The middle school team repeated as state champions in 2024, with 1st place finishes in six of the twenty-five events and top 5 in eleven others.
+They went on to the 2024 national tournament at Michigan State University on May 24–25, 2024.
+The high school team took 6th place in the state with top 5 finishes in eleven events.

+Miscellaneous achievements

+Students in grades three through eight participate in the National Mythology Exam sponsored by Excellence Through Classics.
+For the 2020-2021 academic year, fourteen DVCS students earned perfect scores and in 2024 more than fifty students were recognized for outstanding scores, including one perfect score on level 1 and four perfect scores on level 2.
+Students also earned perfect score and/or highest honors on the National Greek Exam and National Latin Exam.
+In 2017, Tall Oaks student Nick Yu earned a perfect score and a 3rd place finish in the Delaware Secondary School Mathematics League Invitational Meet.
+In 2021, sixth-grader Sophia Dorno placed 3rd in the Delaware State Spelling Bee.